FHanus/ESP-IDF-Notes/ESP32 Software Setup/README.md

-# ESP32 Software Setup
+# ✨ Options of software used to program ESP32

-This part of the repository describes all the steps necessary to set up ESP32 programming software.
+This part of the repository describes the necessary steps of setting up your device for ESP32 programming.

-This is mainly aimed and tested on Windows 11 and Ubuntu 22.04 but most of the information and settings should be transferable.
+There are three levels of ESP32 programming.
+For the most basic experiments Arduino

+## Arduino IDE

+## PlatformIO IDE

+## ESP-IDF
+comes with the freeRTOS
+Flash encryption and secured boot.

+# ESP-IDF Eclipse Plugin